-In recent years, so many people across the globe have opted the tiny house living to embrace a simpler lifestyle.
-An Australian Couple of Amy and Greg decided to do the same to attain financial freedom.
-According to Amy, who now lives in a 304-square-foot tiny home with her husband Greg and their two children Zack and Jayda; they realized their fear of losing jobs after her father passed away two years ago.
+In recent years, so many people across the globe have opted for tiny house living to embrace a simpler lifestyle.
+An Australian Couple of Amy and Greg is one of those who’ve decided to downsize in order to attain financial freedom.
+They now live in a tiny house placed in Queensland, Australia with their two children Zack and Jayda.

-They were too dependent on their jobs for paying bills of their high rented apartment and other things they needed for the big house.
-So, if their respective jobs were gone, they would not have been able to make the ends meets.
-Moreover, they were also not able to spend enough quality time with their loved ones due to their busy work schedules.
+The couple was highly dependent on their jobs for paying bills of their high-cost, 4-bedroom home, and other needs.
+So, if their respective jobs were gone, they would not have been able to make ends meets.
+Moreover, they were also not able to spend enough quality family time due to their busy work schedules.

 This situation motivated them to reduce their expenses and of course their carbon footprint by shifting to a tiny house.
 The couple commissioned Aussie Tiny Houses to customize one of their earlier models named TEEWAH 7.2, to include elements that would work with the family’s needs and lifestyle.

 Their new 304-square-foot home is clad in cedar and steel, making it blend well with the wooded landscape.
 The tailor-made tiny house also has a spacious living room that the couple uses as their home office.
 There is a kitchen with a farmhouse sink, a stove with two burners, and plenty of storage that makes them able to cook food.
 Furthermore, it has two sleeping lofts.
 The main sleeping loft has a skylight and strategically placed windows for cross breeze.